 For this assignment, you will want to pay attention to design and arrangement issues, and revisit earlier assignments based on feedback you received as well as things you have learned subsequent to that point in the semester.
 Revision ought to take into account approaches to writing style you have learned during the semester as well.

-To submit your e-portfolio, please place a one-page letter in the appropriate ANGEL drop box that explains the purpose(s) of your e-portfolio and includes your e-portfolio URL.
-Also, this letter should name the primary and secondary audiences for your e-portfolio and discuss how the style and content of the e-portfolio was adapted to those audiences.
+To submit your e-portfolio, please place a one-page letter in the appropriate Canvas drop box that explains the purpose(s) of your e-portfolio and includes your e-portfolio URL.
+You letter should explain the choices you made as they relate to your goals for this project.
+You should include:

 e-Portfolio Grading Guidelines